 Cuba requires all travelers to have travel medical insurance.
 However, we were never asked at Cuban immigration if we had travel medical insurance, nor were any of our friends who traveled to Cuba in 2015 or 2016.

 The medical insurance you have in the USA will not cover you in Cuba.
-We always buy travel insurance with World Nomads that includes medical and personal property (theft/damage).
-Click here for travel insurance prices and coverages.
-For a one-week policy, it’s $51 per person.
+Don’t forget your insurance!
+You never know when you’ll need it.
+We suggest getting travel insurance with Safety Wing.
+Which coverage includes medical, trip interruption, lost luggage, and more.
+Often rates are as low as $12 a week.
 It’s best to purchase a policy just so you’re covered if asked to provide proof of insurance as well as being safe if anything happens to you while traveling in Cuba.

 Cuba Exit Fee